-A research-driven initiative investigating mobile design pedagogy through real-world community engagement.
+A practice-driven initiative investigating mobile design pedagogy through real-world community engagement.
 Our bicycle-mounted printing facility operates as both educational laboratory and public service, bringing collaborative design practice directly to community spaces.

 The mobile facility challenges traditional studio boundaries by establishing temporary design spaces within existing community environments.
 This approach interrogates how physical location influences creative processes and community participation in design outcomes.